 There are also official sources online such as the Better Business Bureau and ACCA (Air Conditioning Contractors of America).
 The BBB allows you to check out the consumer ratings of an HVAC contractor and you’ll have the ability to see any customer complaints against a company.
 The ACCA is a nonprofit organization of more than 60,000 professionals and 4,000 businesses.
 Contractors found on ACCA are sure to be dedicated to their trade and will be able to offer referrals for previous work.

 Another way is crowdsourcing referrals from your friends and neighbors or on your social media networks.
 These are usually the most beneficial recommendations because they are coming from people you know.
 You’ll find out who to talk with and which contractors to avoid.
 If you’re on nextdoor.com you can literally ask for recommendations from people right next door.
 Contractors rely on positive word-of-mouth, so if someone you trust recommends them it’s likely they’ll do good work for you too.

 Not all states require licensure for heating and cooling contractors, but almost all of them do.
 It’s easy to search online to find out if your state requires a license so you know whether or not to ask for one when gathering quotes from a contractor.
 The reason many states require licenses is simply to guard you from using a company that uses less than qualified workers.

 If you live in a state that requires licenses and the contractor you’re talking to doesn’t have one, it’s probably better to look elsewhere to help get around any potential problems.

 When is the best time to ask these questions?

 Your family’s health, comfort and safety is our business at Enertek Air Conditioning & Heating in Northridge.
-Our HVAC pros would be happy to answer any and all of your questions.
+Our HVAC experts would be happy to answer any and all of your questions.
 Call us at (818) 727-9993.
 We look forward to becoming your partner in keeping your system running safely and efficiently.